 Often communities competing for special events simply do not do their homework.
 Before speaking with an event specialist, make sure that you know the basics: what are this event's demographics?
 What are its special needs?
 What do they not want?
 How do their dates match yours?
 For example, if you are going after a religious convention or special event, you may want to consider what drinks to serve and what you need to avoid.

-To get the best competitive advantage consider your strengths and weaknesses.
+To get the best competitive advantage to consider your strengths and weaknesses.

 Doing a good assessment of what your community has to offer an event is essential.
 Ask questions such as: How do you stack up against others in your price range?
 Are your employees multilingual?
 What do potential customers think about what you have to offer and about what others are offering?

-Make sure that you know the answers to what in English are called the basic "w" questions.
+Make sure that you know the answers to what in English is called the basic "w" questions.

 (Who, Why, When, and What) These are the essential questions that produce not only successful events but create positive word-of-mouth advertising.
 Make sure that you can answer fully: Who is holding the event and for whom is it targeted?
 Why are they holding this event?
 When will the event take place?
 Where do they want to hold the event and are your facilities adequate?
 What expectations do the event planners have and can you meet these expectations?